Acceptable Ads: A Guide for Publishers

 The Acceptable Ads initiative does not explicitly define a universal “frequency cap” for ads.

-If you are implementing a strategy based on Acceptable Ads or need specific frequency capping recommendations, it would be best to follow the guidelines set by the specific platform or network you are using or to use common industry practices (such as 3-5 impressions per user per day) while prioritizing a user-friendly experience.
+If you are implementing a strategy based on Acceptable Ads or need specific ad frequency capping recommendations, it would be best to follow the guidelines set by the specific platform or network you are using or to use common industry practices (such as 3-5 impressions per user per day) while prioritizing a user-friendly experience.

 5. Ad information transparency